tuarua/WebViewANE/README.md

 # WebViewANE

-WebView Adobe Air Native Extension for OSX 10.10+ and Windows Desktop.
+WebView Adobe Air Native Extension for OSX 10.10+, Windows Desktop and iOS 9.0+.
 This ANE provides access to a more modern webview from AIR.

 Sample client included